Everytab/Everytab-System-7/README.md

 # Everytab-System-7
 System/7 is a small DOS-Based program meant to make interacting with your computer a bit more easier.
 System/7 is meant to be a CUI, and **not** a GUI (Apart from Session Manager).
-This is just a hobbyist project, and is **not meant to be used in anything critical or mainstream**
+This is just a hobbyist project, and is **not meant to be used in anything important**

 # How to compile